ibm-cloud-docs/solution-tutorials/infrastructure-as-code2.md

    ```
    terraform apply
    ```
    Note: after running the terraform apply command successfully, you should see a new a `terraform.tfstate`. file added to your directory.
-This file contains the full deployment confirmation to keep track of what you last applied and any future modifications to your template.
+This file contains the full deployment confirmation to keep track of what you last applied and any future modifications to your configuration.
 If this file is removed or lost then you will lose your terraform deployment configurations.

 ## Verify VM and Object Storage
 {: #verifyvm}